federal EEOC attorney

 The OFO will look at factors like the issues in dispute, the evidence discussed by the EEOC judge, and the strength of the evidence supporting the claim of discrimination, harassment, and/or retaliation in the workplace.

-Consult an EEOC Lawyer for Federal Employees Today
+Contact Our EEOC Lawyer For Federal Employees Today!

 If you believe you are the victim of discrimination, harassment, or retaliation in the federal workplace, you should speak with our skilled EEOC lawyers.